OrangeSpyderMan/inkplate10-weather-cal/server/README.md

 0 9 * * * /usr/bin/python3 /path/to/inkplate10-weather-cal/server/server.py
 ```
 `/path/to/inkplate10-weather-cal` should be updated to the absolute path of your checkout.

+For a managed native service, prefer `./bin/install_server` unless you need to
+repair individual systemd pieces manually.

 ## Running in Docker